 INDIAN QUEEN HOTEL.
 Stroudsburgh, Pa.

+JOHN SHIVELY.

-JOHN SHIVELY, Has fitted up a commodious and elegant Hotel on Elizabeth street, nearly opposite the store of G. H. Miller & Co., and directly opposite the residence of Daniel Strond, Esq. fie has every convenience for entertaining Bank of Penn Township Manufacturers' Mech'ns strangers and travellers.
-Persons from the cities, and others who wish to take a pleasant jount in the country will be accommodated in the most satisfactory manner at his house.
+Has fitted up a commodious and elegant Hotel on Elizabeth street, nearly opposite the store of G. H. Miller & Co., and directly opposite the residence of Daniel Strond, Esq.
+He has every convenience for entertaining strangers and travellers.
+Persons from the cities, and others who wish to take a pleasant jaunt in the country will be accommodated in the most satisfactory manner at his house.